everythingguy/Fitness-Providers/Infrastructure/terraform/readme.md

 Currently mailgun needs to be setup manually.
 Also the minio bucket needs to be created manually using the minio dashboard.
-Make sure the bucket as a public read policy such as...
+Make sure the bucket has a public read policy such as...

 ```
 {